 When considering what those seven jurors may do, you also have to remember that you won’t know much about them.
 And it’s fair to assume that at least a few of them will be cynical.

-In reality, McDonald’s sold a 81-year-old woman a scolding cup of coffee.
-Despite McDonald’s having been warned time and time again that their coffee was causing severe burns, they took no efforts to protect this woman.
-When it spilled on the woman, it caused horrific burns on her groin and genitals areas, and almost died.
+In reality, McDonald’s sold an 81-year-old woman a scolding cup of coffee.
+Despite McDonald’s having been warned time and time again that their coffee was severely burning people, they took no efforts to protect this woman.
+When it spilled on the woman, it caused horrific burns to her groin and genitals areas, and she almost died.
 Don’t trust me?
 Watch the documentary about it here.

 Unfortunately, many jurors will be uneducated about Virginia injury claims.
 And may hold this preconceived notion that could have a tangible impact on the value of your case.